Purchase Orders are used for the following activities:

 Maintaining, updating and closing out incorrect encumbrances result in a more accurate picture of the financial standing of the project and free up committed funds for other uses.
 It is therefore necessary to periodically review all outstanding encumbrances:

 Once a Purchase Order is submitted to TUC and encumbered in the project changes/adjustments can be made as follows:

-Note: The new total amount of the Purchase Order determines if a a Quote/Bid or Sole Source Justification (doc) will be required.
+Note: The new total amount of the Purchase Order determines if a Quote/Bid or Sole Source Justification will be required.

 Manual Closeout of Purchase Orders

-Once the goods and services ordered in the Purchase Order (xls) have been delivered and the vendor invoice has been paid in full, Purchase Order are automatically closed out.
+Once the goods and services ordered in the Purchase Order have been delivered and the vendor invoice has been paid in full, Purchase Order is automatically closed out.
 However, residual amounts of open Purchase Orders will remain encumbered, until the Principal Investigator closes them out.

-The final amount invoiced by the vendor is smaller than the Purchase Order (xls)
+- The final amount invoiced by the vendor is smaller than the Purchase Order.

-Send a memo or an email to TUC closing out the the Purchase Order
+PI will send a memo or an email to TUC closing out the Purchase Order.